Xerostomia is the sensation of having a persistent and unusually dry mouth due to insufficient saliva production.

-Saliva is important for maintaining proper lubrication, digestion, and oral health; lack of saliva can result in increases in the number of dental cavities, oral infections, and difficulties in swallowing, chewing, and talking.
-There are a number of treatment options for relieving xerostomia symptoms, including salivary stimulants and saliva replacements.
+Saliva is important for maintaining proper lubrication, digestion, and oral health.
+Therefore, a lack of saliva can result in increases in the number of dental cavities and oral infections, as well as cause difficulties in swallowing, chewing, and talking.
+There are a number of treatment options available for relieving xerostomia symptoms, including salivary stimulants and saliva replacements.

 During the oral exam, the medical practitioner will look for thick mucous-like saliva, red patches on the hard or soft palate, sores or fissures on the tongue and lips, oral yeast infections, or sticking of the tongue depressor to the patient’s tongue or inside of the mouth.
 A patient’s dentist may also notice a lack of pooling saliva, an increased rate of dental decay, or gum disease.

 A number of prescription and at-home treatment options exist for xerostomia, and the best treatment option for an individual patient will depend on the underlying cause.
-For those patients who develop xerostomia as a result of medications they are taking, a change in medication dose, type, or timing can sometimes alleviate symptoms.
+For patients who develop xerostomia as a result of medications they are taking, a change in medication dose, type, or timing can sometimes alleviate symptoms.

 Saliva stimulants are often used to increase saliva production for those patients who still have semi-functional salivary glands, such as temporary xerostomia due to chemotherapy treatment or systemic disease.
-Salivary stimulants can consist of over-the-counter products such as sugarless chewing gum and candies, or they can be prescription medications that target activation of the muscarinic M3 receptors, which are responsible for secretion of saliva.
+Salivary stimulants can consist of over-the-counter products such as sugarless chewing gum and candies, or they can be prescription medications that target activation of the muscarinic M3 receptors, which are responsible for the secretion of saliva.

 Frequent dental visits, avoiding acidic or sugary foods, and practicing good oral hygiene at home can help patients avoid cavities and gum disease.
-Breathing through one’s nose (instead of the mouth) and keeping a cold air humidifier in the bedroom during sleep can also lessen symptoms.
+Breathing through one’s nose instead of the mouth and keeping a cold air humidifier in the bedroom during sleep can also lessen symptoms.